 The supervision provided all campers in each of their activities is paramount to all other aspects of La Junta’s program.
 During all parts of the day…even free time…counselors are ever vigilant.
 In addition, enrollment each term is limited and classes are kept small to ensure the personal attention necessary for the instruction and guidance which La Junta is recognized.
 All activities are structured to enhance the development of close relationships between campers and members of La Junta’s staff.
 An exciting part of the program is the exuberance that a well trained instructor can transmit to an eager camper.
 Many long lasting friendships are developed in cabins, and a lifetime of hobbies are started through camp activities taught by our special staff.

-In summary, the magic and success of the La Junta Experience is the implementation of a simple formula which combines beautiful facilities, exciting activities, independent programming, attainable awards and recognition and an experienced, well qualified staff with 600 enthusiastic boys each summer.
+In summary, the magic and success of the La Junta Experience is the implementation of a simple formula which combines beautiful facilities, exciting activities, independent programming, attainable awards and recognition and an experienced, well prepared staff with 600 enthusiastic boys each summer.